FaizRasool/threetiertemplate/README.md

  UK-OFFICIAL.

- The following matrix provides a high level alignment of the 14 cloud security principles the Microsoft Azure security model, a detailed mapping of the 14 principles can be found in Microsoft's [14 Cloud Security Controls for UK Cloud Using Microsoft Azure](https://gallery.technet.microsoft.com/14-Cloud-Security-Controls-670292c1) whitepaper.
+ The following matrix provides a high level alignment of the 14 cloud security principles the Microsoft Azure security model, a detailed mapping of the 14 principles can be found in Microsoft's [Azure Blueprint for the UK Government](https://aka.ms/azureblueprintukg-cloud) whitepaper.

  ---